Leenie/ansible-universe/README.md

 #### Naming, `-Wnaming`

-Prefix all your playbook groups, playbook variables and role variables by a short and unique ID [2,3].
+[Prefix][2]([bis][3]) all your playbook groups, playbook variables and role variables by a short and unique ID.
 Ideally the playbook name if it fits.
 Ansible only has a global namespace and having two identical variables will lead one to be overwritten by the other.
 This is also true for handler names.

 #### Directory Layout, `-Wlayout`

-Do not add any custom sub-directory to a role or playbook, this would lead to [undefined behavior][6].
+Do not add any custom sub-directory to a role or playbook, this would lead to [undefined behavior][6]: at any point in a future version, other sub-directories might be needed by Ansible and if they are already used by your role for anything else, this will break.

-As of Ansible version 1.9.2:

-**8** sub-directories are [specified][1] for a role:
+As of Ansible version 1.9.2, **8** sub-directories are [specified][1] for a role:
   * defaults/
   * files/
   * handlers/